nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `inspect 1` inspects the 1st contact in the address book.
+* `list` followed by `inspect 1` inspects the 1st contact in the contacts list.

 ### Clearing all entries : `clear`
+#### <mark>When in the main or inspect window<br>

-Clears all entries from the address book.
+Clears all entries from the contacts list.

 Format: `clear`

 ### Exiting the program : `exit`
+#### <mark>When in the main or inspect window<br>
 Exits the program.

 Format: `exit`

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+LogiLink data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+LogiLink data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, LogiLink will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Furthermore, certain edits can cause the LogiLink to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

 ### Archiving data files `[coming in v2.0]`